UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-137.md

 # Prime Applications

+## Description

-The practical applications of intrinsic primes in enabling canonical decomposition, unambiguous reference, and cross-domain comparison of objects.
+The practical applications of [[uor-c-307|intrinsic primes]] in enabling canonical decomposition, unambiguous reference, and cross-domain comparison of objects.

 ## Metadata